Torres-type formulas for link signatures: Introduction

 As is well-known, the Alexander polynomial admits a multivariable extension for links.
 A slightly less familiar fact is that the Levine-Tristram also admits such a generalization.
 The most natural setting for it is that of colored links, that we now recall.

 Let~$\mu$ be a positive integer.
 A~$\mu${\em-colored link} is an oriented link~$L$ each of whose components is endowed with a {\em color\/} in~$\{1,\dots,\mu\}$ so that all colors are used.
 Such a colored link is commonly denoted by~$L=L_1\cup\dots\cup L_\mu$, with~$L_i$ the sublink of~$L$ consisting of the components of color~$i$.
-Obviously, a~$1$-colored link is nothing but an oriented link, while an~$m$-component~$m$-colored link is an oriented ordered link.
+Two colored links are {\em isotopic\/} if they are related by an ambient isotopy which respects the orientation and color of all components.
+Obviously, a~$1$-colored link is nothing but an oriented link, while a~$\mu$-component~$\mu$-colored link is an oriented ordered link.
+Most of our results hold for arbitrary~$\mu$-colored links, but some of them (e.g. Theorem~\ref{thm:intro6}) are restricted to such ordered links, which we often simply call~{\em$\mu$-component links}.

 Given an arbitrary~$\mu$-colored link~$L$ in~$S^3$, the {\em multivariable signature\/} of~$L$ is the function

 where~$H(\omega)$ is a Hermitian matrix built from {\em generalized Seifert matrices\/} associated with generalized Seifert surfaces known as {\em C-complexes\/}, see Section~\ref{sub:C-complex}.
 Similarly, the {\em multivariable nullity\/} of~$L$ is the function~$\eta_L\colon (S^1\setminus\{1\})^\mu\to\Z$ given by~$\eta_L(\omega)=\eta(H(\omega))$.
 These invariants were introduced by Cooper~\cite{Cooper} in the~$2$-component~$2$-colored case, and fully developed and studied in~\cite{C-F}.